-Finham Park Multi Academy Trust will ensure that we have access to competent technical advice on health and safety matters to assist us in meeting our objectives; we will do this by engaging a competent health and safety advisor or consultancy and where necessary seeking specialist, technical advice from external competent persons, such as CLEAPSS.
+Finham Park Multi Academy Trust will ensure that we have access to competent technical advice on health and safety matters to assist us in meeting our objectives; we will do this by engaging a competent health and safety advisor or consultancy and where necessary seek specialist, technical advice from external competent persons, such as CLEAPSS.

-Copies of the policy will be issued to all staff, governors, Trustees and members, and will be available from each school administration with the master copy held by the MAT Governance Professional & PA to the Executive Headteacher / CEO on behalf of the Chair of the Board.
+Copies of the policy will be issued to all staff, governors, Trustees and members, and will be available from the MAT Governance Professional & PA to the Executive Headteacher / CEO on behalf of the Chair of the Board.